We all know the received wisdom - there's no point in getting antivirus for Mac because Apple products are completely impenetrable. Right?

 The main testing labs haven't evaluated Avira Free Antivirus for a while, but AV Comparatives last report found the Avira engine blocked 100% of test malware (tying with Avast), and with Avira's strong record on the PC we've no doubt that this is an app you can trust.

 Although this list is all about free Mac antivirus, Avira deserves a mention for its commercial Avira Antivirus Pro product.
-It includes tech support and protects up to three devices with one licence (Mac, Windows and Android) for a cost of £39.99 ($42) a year.
+It includes tech support and protects up to three devices with one license (Mac, Windows and Android).

 Bitdefender Virus Scanner is a lightweight free malware hunter which can track down and remove both Mac and Windows-related threats.